flameit-os/flameit.io/immersion-cooling/liquid/index.md

 Concerned about **[material compatibility](/immersion-cooling/material-compatibility)**?
 We are here to help You and Your company.
 Together with our R&D team and labolatory we are ready to test chemical compatibility of provided samples using accepted industrial research methods.

-## Videos

-### Immersion Cooling fluid at work
+## Immersion Cooling fluid at work

 {% include youtube.html url="https://www.youtube.com/embed/sBgkyj-ILFk" title="FlameIT Immersion Cooling liquid - FITCool6 at work video"  %}